tessel/tessel.io/README.md

-# Tessel.io Static Web Pages

-This project is currently under revision.
-We're migrating to gulp, sass, and livereload capabilities.
+# tessel.io website

+This is the website codebase for <tessel.io>.

 ##Dev

+This repo is built on gulp, sass, and livereload.

 ### Environment variables
 Environment variables examples can be found in `.env.example`